DriveLab/coders-corner-help/readme.md

 4. [Markdown](https://guides.github.com/features/mastering-markdown/).

 After this, you'll be ready to use the platform.
-If you want to learn more, IPA provides a useful collection of [resources](https://github.com/PovertyAction/github-training/blob/master/resources/External%20resources.md).
+If you want to learn more (both on GitHub and general programming), have a look at these external resources.